adbar/trafilatura/docs/quickstart.rst

     >>> result = extract(downloaded)
     >>> print(result)

-This code will extract the text from the specified URL and print it to the console.
+This will extract the text from the specified URL and print it to the console.

 Customizing output